Bible John: Patricia Docker

-On 23 February 1968, the naked body of 25-year-old auxiliary nurse Patricia Docker was found in the doorway of a lock-up garage by a man on his way to work at Carmichael Place, Battlefield, Glasgow.
-The location of her body was only yards from her home in Langside Place.
+On 23 February 1968 the naked body of a 25-year-old auxiliary nurse named Patricia Docker was discovered in the doorway of a lock-up garage in the alleyway behind 27 Carmichael Place in the Battlefield district.
+The location of her body was a few streets away from her home in Langside Place.
 Her body bore evidence of extensive blunt force trauma, particularly to the face and head.
 She had been strangled to death with a strong ligature, possibly a belt.
-Docker's handbag, watch, and clothes were missing from the crime scene.
-Her clothing was never found, although her handbag was later recovered from the River Cart by an underwater search unit, and her watch was recovered from a pool of water close to the murder scene.
+Docker's handbag, watch, clothes and jewellery (other than her wedding ring) were missing from the crime scene; her shoes were recovered at the scene.
+Her clothing was never found, but her handbag was later recovered from the River Cart by an underwater search unit just west of the Langside Drive bridge; underpants and some lipstick that were also believed to be Docker's were additionally found at this location.
+Docker's watch casing and bracelet were recovered from water close to the murder scene.

-Extensive door-to-door inquiries in the area produced a witness who recalled hearing a female scream, "Leave me alone!" the previous evening.
-Little hard evidence was discovered at the crime scene.
-Nonetheless, an ambulanceman who retrieved the body informed investigators the victim had been a nurse who worked at Mearnskirk Hospital in nearby Renfrewshire.
-Consequently, the victim was formally identified by her father the following day.
+Extensive door-to-door inquiries in the area produced a witness who recalled possibly hearing a female twice briefly shout "Let me go" the previous evening.
+This witness stated she could not detect if the female was in distress as she heard no screams or sounds of commotion.
+Furthermore, the attendees of a party in a flat overlooking the alleyway also informed investigators they had seen and heard nothing unusual.
+Little incontrovertible evidence was discovered at the crime scene; Docker's father identified his daughter's body the following day.

+A postmortem conducted by Gilbert Forbes at the University of Glasgow Medical School confirmed that the cause of death had been strangulation, and that Docker's body bore no clear evidence of sexual assault.
+Furthermore, the stage of rigor mortis upon her body at the time of discovery indicated she had likely died several hours prior to the discovery of her body.